 When the infant Moses was retrieved from the river, he became the step-grandson of Pharaoh

-who was probably his step-father, he was fleeing as a member of
+(Ex 2:15), Pharaoh was probably his step-father, and he was fleeing as a member of

 2) God used Moses to make His demand of emancipation publicly.